 “Look we cannot have unity with everybody and denomination who claims to be Christians and claim to be the true church of our Lord and Savior.
 To do so means the body of Christ contains Mormons, Roman Catholics, Coptics, Eastern Orthodox and most who belong to the Pentecostal and Charismatic churches, S[eventh] D[ay] A[dventists] as well as most Protestant, denominational and non-denominational churches.”

 This is the typical “we vs them” mentality I observed in Calvinism.
-If everybody (and denominations) that believes in “our Lord and Saviour” as the only basis of salvation are Christians as we are, why can’t we have unity with them?
+If everybody and denomination that believe in “our Lord and Saviour” as the only basis of salvation are Christians as we are, why can’t we have unity with them?

 During Christ’s earthly ministry.
 The apostles said to Him: “we saw a man driving out demons in your name and we tried to stop him because he is not one of us” (Lk.
 9:49).
 They asked him to shut up just because he wasn’t part of their “little group,” even though he was calling the same Jesus as they.
 Talk about a sectarian spirit!
 But Jesus corrected them: “Do not stop him… for whoever is not against you is for you” (v.
 50).

-Then you have cessasionist Calvinists, continuationist Calvinists or dispensational Calvinists.
-Under this you still have the pre-millennial, post-tribulational or amillenial Calvinists (And these in-groups also point fingers at one another too!)
-Why all these labels?
-Can’t we just simply be Bible believing Christians?
+Then you have cessasionist Calvinists, continuationist Calvinists or dispensationalist Calvinists.
+Under this you still have the pre-millennial, post-tribulational or amillennial Calvinists (And these in-groups also point fingers at one another too!)
+Instead of these complex labels, can’t we just simply be Bible believing Christians?

 Calvinism is not the Gospel.
 It never has been.
-Many Calvinists are going to be surprised when they get to heaven and find that there are many there who were outside their mould.
+Many Calvinists are going to be surprised when they get to heaven and find that there are many there who came from outside their mould.
 The real issue is to be saved and have a real relationship with God.